A Roadmap Towards Environmental Sustainability

 Penn Sustainability is a University-wide initiative to advance environmental sustainability at the University of Pennsylvania, and coordinate programs to develop a more sustainable campus.

-The University's signing of the Presidents’ Climate Commitment in 2007charged Penn to develop a strategic plan outlining the University’s goals for carbon reduction.
+The University's signing of the Presidents’ Climate Commitment in 2007 charged Penn to develop a strategic plan outlining the University’s goals for carbon reduction.
 Penn’s Climate Action Plan (CAP) was unveiled in 2009, and set the roadmap for Penn’s work toward environmental sustainability through efforts in seven areas: Academics, Utilities & Operations, Physical Environment, Waste & Recycling, Purchasing, Transportation, and Outreach & Engagement.
-In 2014, the University reported on five years of achievement and expanded its efforts with Climate Action Plan 2.0 (CAP2.0), designed to further guide sustainable programs and practices through 2019.
+In 2014, the University reported on five years of achievement and expanded its efforts with Climate Action Plan 2.0 (CAP2.0) and, more recently, we published a summary report that highlights efforts taken between 2020 and 2024 to drive progress toward achieving the goals of the Climate and Sustainability Action Plan 3.0 (CSAP 3.0)

 Learn more about Penn Sustainability: